This is a weight loss calculator for the ketogenic diet. It finds your optimal food intake for your personal weight loss goals. Click for more!

 Macronutrients are nutrients that provide energy for your body.

 Carbohydrate comes in two forms: net carbs and fiber.
-Net carbs are converted to glucose and raise your blood sugar, which we don't want on a ketogenic diet. some should stay below 25g.
-The other part of carbs is fiber: insoluble fiber just passes through your body without raising blood sugar, soluble fiber is used by gut bacteria to produce fatty acids which provides a few calories but does not raise blood sugar either.
+The body converts net carbs into glucose and raise your blood sugar, which we don't want on a ketogenic diet.
+Some should stay below 25g.
+The other part of carbs is fiber, which is good for you.
+Insoluble fiber passes through your body without raising blood sugar.
+Gut bacteria produces fatty acids from soluble fiber.
+These fatty acids provide a few calories but do not raise blood sugar.

 It is important to get enough protein to maintain your muscles, but not too much or it will kick you out of ketosis.

-Based on your personal data, you should stay within a range of g if you are mostly sedentary to g if you put your muscles under a lot of new stress or with a large caloric deficit to prevent muscle loss.
+Based on your personal data, you should stay above g if you are mostly sedentary.
+You can go as high as g if you put your muscles under a lot of new stress or with a large caloric deficit.
+High protein prevents muscle loss.

 When in doubt, choose the middle ground.
 For you, that's g.

-When losing weight or under physical stress somewhat more protein than the RDA is probably justified.
-However, consuming too much protein can be problematic because extra amino acids can be converted to glucose in the body, driving down ketones and suppressing fat burning.
+When losing weight or under physical stress somewhat more protein than the RDA is ok.
+Consuming too much protein can be problematic: the body converts extra amino acids to glucose, driving down ketones and suppressing fat burning.

 Eat fat to your liking.
-Now that you have chosen g of carbs and g protein, you have already kcal of your daily requirements covered with these nutrients.
+You have chosen g of carbs and g protein.
+This means you have already kcal of your daily requirements covered.
 What's left for you to choose is how much fat to eat.

 Here you can choose your caloric intake.
 Try a moderate deficit and only go lower if you feel comfortable after about a week.

 If you want to lose weight, your total calories have to eat less than kcal.
 How low can you go?
 This depends on the maximum rate your body can release body fat (See discussion 1 and 2).
-If you eat below g of fat, your body cannot keep up any more with burning your body fat for fuel and will start burning protein – meaning you will lose your hard earned muscles instead of more fat.
+If you eat above g of fat, your body burns only fat and you will lose weight.
+If you eat below that, your body will start burning protein.
+This means your body cannot produce that many calories from fat only.
+You will start to lose your hard earned muscles.
 You don't want that.

 Here are your personal macros:

-If these numbers are too confusing, here is a visual representation of your macros and your deficit.
-The size of each area is correctly scaled based on your ratios.
+Here is a visual representation of your macros and your deficit.
+The area of the circles is exactly scaled based on your ratios.

 If you stick to g of carbs, g protein, and g fat, you will eat kcal and lose kg (lbs) in the first month.
 Keep in mind that your body weight can fluctuate by ±2kg (±4lbs) on any given day from water weight and what's in your stomach.
-Recalculate your macro ratio once a month, because changes in body composition have a large influence on the recommendations and weight loss.
+Recalculate your macro ratio once a month!
+Changes in body composition have a large influence on the recommendations and weight loss.

 If you use MFP, update your custom goals with the percentages above.
 Note: percentage in MFP and above is calculated for calories.

-Now to fun stuff: a weight and body fat forecast for one year, starting today.
-Remember that this is just a rough estimate and your personal results can differ.
+Now to the fun stuff: a weight and body fat forecast for one year, starting today.
+Remember that this is a rough estimate and your personal results can differ.

 Choose kg or lbs, and then play around with your chosen fat intake to see how it affects weight loss.